akhaled01/IRC/README.md

 - **Port Specification**: If no port is specified, the default port is set to 8989.
 Otherwise, the program provides a usage message for guidance.

-- **username deadline**: A client has 30 seconds to enter a username when joining, otherwise the server disconnects
+- **Username Deadline**: A client has 30 seconds to enter a username when joining, otherwise the server disconnects

 ## Project structure